-The optimal method of managing the airway during cardiac arrest will vary depending on the provider experience, EMS or healthcare system characteristics, and the patient's condition.
+The optimal method of managing the airway during cardiac arrest will vary depending on the provider experience, EMS or healthcare system protocols, and the patient's condition.

-With a non-secured airway (e.g., bag-valve-mask), use the ACTIVE (30:2) mode so that LUCAS performs 30 compressions then pauses for three seconds to allow for two ventilations.
-With a secured airway (e.g., endotracheal tube), ventilation and chest compressions do not need to be synchronized and ventilations can be provided without pausing compressions.
+With a non-secured airway (e.g., bag-valve-mask), use the ACTIVE (30:2) mode so the LUCAS device performs 30 compressions then pauses for three seconds to allow for two ventilations.
+With a secured airway (e.g., endotracheal tube), ventilation and chest compressions do not need to be synchronised and ventilations can be provided without pausing compressions.
 Use the ACTIVE (continuous) mode.
-A green LED will blink eight times per minute to alert for ventilation.
-Current AHA and ERC Guidelines recommend eight to 10 ventilations per minute and limited tidal volume to achieve chest rise.
+A green LED will blink 10 times per minute to alert for ventilation.
+Current AHA and ERC Guidelines^{1, 2} recommend 10 ventilations per minute and limited tidal volume to achieve chest rise.
 Avoid rapid or forceful breaths.